enonic/npm-react4xp/constants/README.md

 are auto-built files that summarize the dynamic output from different React4xp built steps, allowing the runtime to handle dependencies that have hashed and unpredictable names, as well as tracing chunk dependencies for each specific entry component...

-- `CLIENT_CHUNKS_FILENAME` ("chunks.client.json"),
-- `EXTERNALS_CHUNKS_FILENAME` ("chunks.externals.json"),
-- `ENTRIES_FILENAME` ("entries.json"),
-- `COMPONENT_STATS_FILENAME` ("stats.components.json")

-The last file names are used to run code on the backend on app startup, to polyfill the nashorn engine so it can render Server-Side React (SSR is a native function of React that is made to run on node, not nashorn - therefore some polyfilling is needed):

 - `NASHORNPOLYFILLS_SOURCE` (No default value, since lib-react4xp comes with a basic nashorn polyfill by default and will run the most common scenarios without anything else): used to point to an uncompiled source file with additional